Predictably, every fall I do the same things:

 My husband opens the door, “Are you coming in sometime?
 It’s dark.”

 I wave at the fairy lights adorning the gazebo and point at the Kindle in my lap.
 “I’m good.
 I’ll be in later.”
-He shuts the door and I listen to the uproar the thousands of crickets are causing.
+He shuts the door and I listen to the uproar the last of the crickets are causing.

 We change like the seasons